Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

       Text in Different Languages and Quotation Calculator.
 These would be useful to the users but I won't have knowledge to be able to do these so these will be future project possibly when I complete the full stack software development course.

   Structure Plane
+    The website consists of 4 pages (Home, Course, Accommodation, Booking).
+    On Home page in Header section, there is navigation bar on top which includes logo (school logo and name) and menu in Header.
+Hero image with school's catch phrase "Go west... to learn English, make friends and have fun!" is below header.
+    On article section, there are brief descriptions of the courses with a link to Courses page, brief descriptions of the accommodation with a link to Accommodation page and a few reviews of former students.
+Footer includes contact details and social media icons.
+    On Courses page, outline the details of each course with a link to price list.
+    On Accommodation page, outline the details of each course with a link to price list.
+    On Booking page, there is a booking form.

+    All pages are designed with same header and footer.
+Same layout is used for Course and Accommodation pages.
+Green is used for header and footer, white for body and orange for buttons and links

+    Everything will be laid out logically so that users can easily predict and learn about the website.

   Skeleton Plane
   Surface Plane